yiisoft/yii2/extensions/elasticsearch/README.md

   See the usage example below on how they work and check out the [Query DSL](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl.html) on how to compose `query` and `filter` parts.
 - It is also possible to define relations from elasticsearch ActiveRecords to normal ActiveRecord classes and vice versa.

+> **NOTE:** elasticsearch limits the number of records returned by any query to 10 records by default.
+> If you expect to get more records you should specify limit explicitly in query **and also** relation definition.
+> This is also important for relations that use via() so that if via records are limited to 10
+> the relations records can also not be more than 10.

 Usage example: